-We hereby consent to the incorporation by reference in this Amendment No. 1 to the Registration Statement on Form S-4 of our report dated April 2, 2018 relating to the financial statements and financial statement schedule, which appears in TechnipFMC plc's Annual Report on Form 10-K for the year ended December 31, 2017.
-We also consent to the reference to us under the heading "Experts" in such Amendment No. 1 to the Registration Statement.
+We hereby consent to the incorporation by reference in this Registration Statement on Form S-4 of our report dated April 2, 2018 relating to the financial statements and financial statement schedule, which appears in TechnipFMC plc's Annual Report on Form 10-K for the year ended December 31, 2017.
+We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-/s/ PricewaterhouseCoopers Audit Paris, France April 19, 2018
+/s/ PricewaterhouseCoopers Audit Paris, France April 3, 2018